bfollek/advent2019go/README.md

 * Day 5 - done

 * Day 6 - For Part 1, I didn't need a graph.
-There's a simple recursive solution.
+I used a simple recursive solution.
+That led to a memoization opportunity.